5 Foods for Nerve Health: Top 5 Foods for a Healthy Nervous System

 - First, a lot of artificial sweeteners and preservatives have been linked directly to fibromyalgia and seizures.
 Try to avoid fake dyes, preservatives, or anything that doesn’t occur naturally.

-- Another thing to remember is that, when you heat or cook your food, nearly half of the nutritional value is thrown out the window.
-All the vitamins and protein get cooked out of your food so you want to try and eat as raw as you can.
+- Another thing to remember is that, when you heat or cook your food, nearly half of the nutritional value is lost.
+One study found that vegetables like spinach and broccoli can lose 50% of more of their vitamin C content through cooking.
+You don't want all of the vitamins and protein to get cooked out of your food, so try and eat as raw as you can.

 - Finally, try and get as much as vitamin C as possible.
 This is a super vitamin because it does everything from strengthening your immune system to cutting back on nerve pain.
 Plus, it can even help repair any nerves that have been damaged, cut back on the aging process, boost your metabolism, and reduce your risk of developing certain kinds of autoimmune diseases.